hairyf/lnv/README.md

 [![JSDocs][jsdocs-src]][jsdocs-href]
 [![License][license-src]][license-href]

 Loading environment variables in Next.js and other frameworks can be quite cumbersome, and using dotenv or vault at runtime is also inconvenient.
-That's why we created this tool! ✨
+That's why my created this tool

 I think it can solve some of the problems you encounter in next.js or dotenv or more. 🛠️